shrtkv/terraform-aws-infrastructure/README.md

   - AWS IAM Role and Policy: An IAM role that the EC2 instance assumes, along with an associated policy that allows it to perform specific actions on the S3 bucket.
   - AWS Security Group: A security group to define which incoming and outgoing network traffic is allowed to the EC2 instance.

-Setting Variables:
-Variables in this Terraform code can be set in a few ways:

-## Default Values in variables.tf:
-Some variables have default values set in the variables.tf file.
-These values will be used unless overridden.
-Using terraform.tfvars or *.auto.tfvars files: You can create a terraform.tfvars file to set values for your variables.
-Environment Variables with TF_VAR_ Prefix: As an alternative to using *.tfvars files, you can set Terraform variables via environment variables by prefixing the variable name with TF_VAR_.

 ## Setting Variables:
 Variables in this Terraform code can be set in a few ways:

 ### Default Values in variables.tf:
 - Some variables have default values set in the variables.tf file.
 These values will be used unless overridden.

-### Using terraform.tfvars or *.auto.tfvars files:
-- You can create a terraform.tfvars file to set values for your variables.

 ### Environment Variables with TF_VAR_ Prefix:
 - As an alternative to using *.tfvars files, you can set Terraform variables via environment variables by prefixing the variable name with TF_VAR_.